An Audio Drama by Big Finish (#34 in the main range)

 This is without a doubt, one of the best Cybermen stories ever made.
 I’m not sure if it could be pulled off, but an adaptation of this as a TV episode would be pretty amazing.
-I guess they borrowed a bit for an episode in the Capaldi era featuring The Cybermen, but seeing the outright origin of the proper ones would be awesome.
-I think one of the reasons this episode is so well regarded is the atmosphere, which is both heavy and terrifying at the same time.
-I honestly feel that The Cybermen are far more successful as examples of body horror and sadness with creepy sing-song robotic voices than the kind that stomps around and says “DELETED” constantly.
+I guess they borrowed a bit for an episode in the Capaldi era featuring The Cybermen (World Enough and Time) , but seeing the outright origin of the proper ones would be awesome (unless that was an alternate origin?).
+I think one of the reasons this episode is so well regarded is the atmosphere, which is both heavy and terrifying at almost every turn.
+It’s a dystopian tale that focuses on everyday people trying to live in an increasingly harsh world until everything goes wrong.
+I honestly feel that The Cybermen are far more successful as examples of extreme body horror and sadness with creepy sing-song robotic voices than the kind that stomps around and says “DELETED” constantly.

 Had I gone into this without the foreknowledge of the plot and the blatant Cyberman on the cover, the reveal that they were on The Planet Mondas along with the Proto-Cybermen police force would have been an incredible reveal.
 The moment he starts talking I got chills up my spine the first time I listened to this, not an easy task with an audio drama to be honest.